kustomzone/engauge/README.md

   - Monthly
 - Unit Metrics

-## deployment / build-from-source
+## build from source

-Deploying the engauge service is super simple.
-However, only a build-from-source option will be made available in the open-source version of Engauge.
+Only a build-from-source option will be made available in the open-source version of Engauge.
 It's still really simple!

 Use `make build` for a linux binary build.
 The binary (named `engauge`) will be placed in a created `bin/` directory inside the repository root directory.

 The binary is completely self-contained.

+## self-host

+Deploying the engauge service is super simple.

 Make sure a domain (or subdomain) e.g,. `example.com` or `sub.example.com` are pointed at the VPS instance that you will be deploying Engauge on.

-Then, just copy the binary to your favorite VPS instance, set your environment variables in the start command and start it up (likely using `nohup`, `screen`, or `systemd`).
+Then, just copy the binary to your favorite VPS instance, set your environment variable values in the start command and start it up (likely using `nohup`, `screen`, or `systemd`).

-The start command look something like this:
+The start command should look something like this:

 ```sh
 ENGAUGE_HTTPS=true ENGAUGE_BASEPATH=engauge-data ENGAUGE_USER=admin ENGAUGE_PASSWORD=my-super-secret-admin-p@$$WorD!
 ENGAUGE_JWT=jwt-secret-key ./engauge